xsolla/xsolla-sdk-php/README.md

 $response->send();
 ```
 [IpChecker](https://github.com/xsolla/xsolla-sdk-php/blob/master/src/Validator/IpChecker.php) - additional security level for situations when your secret key is compromised.
-It's a optional parameter for ProtocolBuilder and you can skip it for development and testing environment.
+It's a optional parameter for ProtocolFactory and you can skip it for development and testing environment.
 If you use reverse proxy, you should set a list of trusted proxies via [Request::setTrustedProxies()](http://symfony.com/doc/current/components/http_foundation/trusting_proxies.html)

 You can run IPN demo with the following commands(required php 5.4+ with built-in server):